New Two-Hole Es-O Mini Bead—About the Bead

-4. Work second row of herringbone stitch using the Es-o beads.
+4. Work second row of herringbone stitch using the Es-O Mini beads.
 Pick up two beads and pass the needle through the second hole of the bead below.
 Repeat until you finish the row.

 Due to the size of the beads, you may want to double thread to make the stitches more secure.